Rent safe and private dog parks hosted by locals

 It’s normal for puppies to explore the world with their mouths

 It's a good idea to pick up poop right away to prevent the poop eating.
-Some pups retain this habit for a long time — so preventing it from happening can really help.
+Some pups retain this habit for a long time, so preventing it from happening can really help.

 Dogs are naturally scavengers

-Dogs are scavengers!
-It’s common for our canine companions to steal food, tear through garbage cans, and chew on plenty of things that we owners find disgusting ourselves.
-With proper training and other mental exercise outlets this behavior can be reduced or eliminated entirely, but it’s important to remember that scavenging is a deeply rooted instinct in our dogs.
-There’s nothing inherently wrong with the tendency — it’s not a disorder in itself — so long as we manage it properly.
+With proper training and other mental exercise outlets this behavior can be reduced (or even eliminated)—but it’s important to remember that scavenging is a deeply rooted instinct in our dogs.
+There’s nothing inherently wrong with the tendency.
+Scavenging is not a disorder in itself.
+We pet parents just need to manage it properly to keep everyone safe!

 Some animal feces has particularly “appetizing” attributes (like taste, texture, and odor) that can override our dogs’ understanding that it’s waste and probably shouldn’t be consumed.
 Cat feces is a common culprit, as is that of deer, rabbits, or other small herbivores.